glotzerlab/signac-docs/development/design.md

 **Managed directory**

-A *directory* that is a direct subdirectory of a workspace.
+A *directory* that is a first-level subdirectory of a workspace.

 **Directory Index**

-A (by default non-recursive) search index for a directory hat supports the selection and grouping of *directories* residing in it.
+A (by default non-recursive) search index for a directory that supports the selection and grouping of *directories* residing in it.

 **Moving a Directory**